-9.7 As Figure 9.1 shows, Wirral's coastal landscapes generally record higher sensitivity to development due to low lying topography, proximity to extensive internationally, nationally and locally recognised wildlife and coastal habitats and the prevalence of views which provide a unique and compelling sense of place.
-Whilst low topographical range and low density of overlying landscape features (hedgerows, trees) would normally be indicators of lower sensitivity to development, a defining component of the landscape in coastal areas is an open, remote and undeveloped character which increases visibility and sensitivity.
+- 9.54 As Figure 9.4 (see Map Appendix) shows, Wirral's coastal landscapes generally record higher sensitivity to development due to low lying topography, proximity to extensive internationally, nationally, and locally recognised wildlife and coastal habitats and the prevalence of views which provide a unique and compelling sense of place.
+Whilst low topographical range and low density of overlying landscape features (hedgerows, trees) would normally be indicators of lower sensitivity to development, a defining component of the landscape in coastal areas is an open, remote, and undeveloped character which increases visibility and sensitivity.
 Along the North Wirral coast at Leasowe, development is limited to historic listed buildings which become prominent features within the undeveloped and distinctive skyline.
-The introduction of development would, therefore, significantly alter and weaken landscape character, and risk forming a visual barrier to enjoyment of views of the coastline and appreciation of local heritage assets.

-9.8 The south-western coastline from Caldy through to Heswall has a more varied and undulating topographical character.
+The introduction of development would, therefore, significantly alter and weaken landscape character, and risk forming a visual barrier to enjoyment of views of the coastline and appreciation of local heritage assets. - 9.55 The south-western coastline from Caldy through to Heswall has a more varied and undulating topographical character.
 Fields are regular in pattern but generally small to medium in size indicating higher levels of sensitivity due to the greater volume of overlying landscape features.
 Similarly, to the Leasowe coastline, its character is strongly influenced by the sensory characteristics of the adjacent seascape and the openness of the landscape enables a full appreciation of this important aspect of landscape character.
 There are also extensive views across the Dee Estuary towards the Welsh coastline and Clwydian Hills which provides a strong sense of place.
-The visual values and landscape quality of much of the area are recognised locally through its designation as an Area of Special Landscape Value (ASLV).
-The area is considered to be among the most outstanding landscapes within Wirral and provides an important and positive contribution to the distinctive attractiveness of the Peninsula, thus increasing sensitivity to development.

-9.9 A more limited area in the east, south of Bebington, is also highlighted for its sensitivity in Figure 9.1.
-Eastham Country Park - at this location - is valued as a visitor resource, with panoramic views over the Mersey and extensive semi-natural habitats, which is recognised through its designation as a

-Country Park and Local Wildlife Sites (LWS) / Sites of Biological Importance (SBI) where the tranquil wooded character contributes towards a higher sensitivity.
+The visual values and landscape quality of much of the area are recognised locally through its designation as an Area of Special Landscape Value (ASLV) / ASCV local landscape designation in neighbouring Cheshire West and Chester.
+The area is considered to be among the most outstanding landscapes within Wirral and provides an important and positive contribution to the distinctive attractiveness of the Peninsula, thus increasing sensitivity to development. - 9.56 A more limited area in the east, south of Bebington, is also highlighted for its sensitivity in Figure 9.4 (see Map Appendix).
+Eastham Country Park at this location is valued as a visitor resource, with panoramic views over the Mersey and extensive semi-natural habitats, which is recognised through its designation as a Country Park and Local Wildlife Sites (LWS) / Sites of Biological Importance (SBI) where the tranquil wooded character contributes towards a higher sensitivity.
 Overall, this area is considered to have high sensitivity to any potential future change from residential development.